Finding the right graduate program is a difficult and lengthy process, but it’s important that you find the right fit.

 Eligibility, financial support, medical insurance, and the J-1 application process requirements

 Fusion and plasma science are areas of research that require extensive collaboration and international communication.
-FAPP members would not be able to conduct their work without the expertise and enthusiasm of many remarkable people.
+FAPPG members would not be able to conduct their work without the expertise and enthusiasm of many remarkable people.

 Feel free to contact us with your questions or ideas regarding collaborations or outreach.